mcy-e/ALDS1_PROJECT1/README.md

 ## Basic Functions

-stringLengthWithSpace
-Calculates the length of a string including white spaces.

-C
-#include "strings.h"

-int main() {
-    char str[] = "hello world";
-    int length = stringLengthWithSpace(str);
-    printf("Length: %d\n", length);
-    return 0;
-}
-removeWhiteSpaceLength

 7. **Conclusion**

-* if you find yourself here i hope you have read it all i hope you enjoyed this adventure as we may call ,i learned time management and modularity before when i used python i didn’t use modularity that often yeah i used it but the idea of creating a library that contains all of useful functions didn’t come in mind and to be honest it’s a nice miniproject experience i also enjoyed (not really) the environment of C yeah it’s good but not easy like when i start comparing i get mad because when first learned python sorting an array didn’t need you to creat a sorting function for it you just needed to call `sort()` maethode which is built in by the way but rather than making programing easy it also made it hard the roasoning start decreasing and people even me when i first start with it i didn’t ask myself why and how i just did what every body does but today i learned to ask thank you for your time ihope you had an experience with me and will meet agian
+- if you find yourself here i hope you have read it all i hope you enjoyed this adventure as we may call ,i learned time management and modularity before when i used python i didn’t use modularity that often yeah i used it but the idea of creating a library that contains all of useful functions didn’t come in mind and to be honest it’s a nice miniproject experience i also enjoyed (not really) the environment of C yeah it’s good but not easy like when i start comparing i get mad because when first learned python sorting an array didn’t need you to creat a sorting function for it you just needed to call `sort()` maethode which is built in by the way but rather than making programing easy it also made it hard the roasoning start decreasing and people even me when i first start with it i didn’t ask myself why and how i just did what every body does but today i learned to ask thank you for your time ihope you had an experience with me and will meet agian